✦ Rosetta Guide (MacOS)

 Not updated - (requires Rosetta)

-- Twitch (Developers have yet to release an update)
+- Twitch (Video Copilot has not yet to release an M1+ update)

-If you don't plan to use any of the "unsupported" plugins or find them to be worth the preformance drops, then feel free to enjoy After Effects 2024/2025 and all the new features it comes with without any worry! :]
+If you don't plan to use any of the "unsupported" plugins or agree that they are not worth the preformance drop, then feel free to enjoy the latest versions of After Effects without any worry!